 One day we hope to prepare new, clean pastures.
 There are at least a dozen water holes in the fenced area.

 The horses eat: Shepherds needle, cow grass, various other grasses, Thatch Palms (dried leaves, green leaves and blossoms), Poison Wood after a fire when the oil has been burned away from it, small portions of Senna, at least one leguminous vine, briar, thistle, Amaranth and other plants not yet identified.

 Mares have not foaled since Hurricane Floyd (1999) when the forest was so badly damaged they spent full time on a nearby citrus farm where they were exposed to a broad range of chemicals (pesticides, herbicides and fertilizers).
 They grazed full time on over rich feed, became obese and developed hoof problems.
 It is not known (and probably never will be) if the foot problems were the result of the obesity, the over rich diet, or the chemicals.
 Likely a combination of all factors produced the deadly results.

 Similarly, the lack of reproduction is likely a result of several factors; the horses foaled successfully and consistently before their extended time on the farm.
 While they had other problems before they were brought into the Preserve, when they were able to ‘commute’ between forest and farm (before the hurricane) they had no reproductive problems.

-The horses’ origins are open to debate, with few facts available but since the horses were imported from Cuba for logging work, and Columbus once had two horse farms in Cuba, and since the horses’ DNA very specifically indicates Spanish Colonial, their lineage seesm fairly certain..
-When the horses were slaughtered nearly to extinction in the late 60’s, the gene pool became so small that they now all are genetically very similar
+The horses’ origins are open to debate, with few facts available but since the horses were imported from Cuba for logging work, and Columbus once had two horse farms in Cuba, and since the horses’ DNA very specifically indicates Spanish Colonial, their lineage seems fairly certain.
+When the horses were slaughtered nearly to extinction in the late 1960s, the gene pool became so small that they now all are genetically very similar.

 The horses in Cuba today in no way resemble ours.
 DNA work is not available for Cuban horses.